 If you ask a group of lawyers why they decided to go to law school, you’ll get one of three answers: “for the money,” “for the cause,” or “I have no clue.”
 But, just one of these reasons may not be enough to solidify your decision to attend law school.

-Considering it’ll put you thousands of dollars in debt and take up all of your time and energy for three grueling years, you should have at least a few good reasons to go to law school, which is what this guide can offer you!
+Considering it’ll put you thousands of dollars in debt and take up all of your time and energy for three grueling years, you should be certain about your choice to go to law school.
+This guide will help you make the most informed and confident decision about this big step!

 Since one reason to go to law school isn’t enough to embark on such an expensive and arduous journey, here are 10!